Give us a Call

-Accent reduction is a very common problem for any people whose mother tongue is not English.
+Accent reduction is a very common concern for anyone whose mother tongue is not English.
 Even if your English is fluent and yet sometimes people don’t seem to understand you.
-People’s difficulty to understand your accent can negatively affect your career, social interaction, as well as your self-esteem.
+People’s difficulty understanding your accent can negatively affect your career, social interaction, and self-esteem.
 That is why some people want to change or reduce their accent.
 It should be noted, however, that accents are NOT a speech or language disorder, however, an accent reduction should be highly considered.

 Accent Reduction Types

-Accent reduction, also known as accent modification, accent neutralization, or accentuation, There is a systematic approach for learning or adopting a new accent.
+Accent reduction, also known as accent modification, accent neutralization, or accentuation.
+There is a systematic approach to learning or adopting a new accent.
 It is the process of learning the sound system, or phonology, of a language or dialect.

 Accent Reduction Treatment

-With lots of practice and help of a qualified speech-language pathologist you can learn how to alter your speech pronunciation.
-You will be able to reduce your accent to more closely resemble the accent of native English speakers and you speech clarity.
+With lots of practice and the help of a qualified speech-language pathologist, you can learn how to alter your speech pronunciation.
+You will be able to reduce your accent to more closely resemble the accent of native English speakers and improve your speech clarity.

 Therapy

 • An initial assessment will evaluate your sound pronunciation, intonation, and rhythm of speech.
-Personalized goals settings will improve your speech in the long run.
+Personalized goal settings will improve your speech in the long run.

 • Weekly or bi-weekly training sessions will be necessary to fit your schedule.